|Temporary exhibit, photo by Alessandra Celauro|

 Museo del Barro Collections and Mission

-Currently, the museum has three main divisions, described as the “urban, peasant-popular, and indigenous” (Legrás 188), which are respectively represented by the Contemporary Art Museum (MPAC), the Museo del Barro (Clay Museum), the Indigenous Art Museum (MAI).
+Currently, the museum has three main divisions, described as the “urban, peasant-popular, and Indigenous” (Legrás 188), which are respectively represented by the Contemporary Art Museum (MPAC), the Museo del Barro (Clay Museum), the Indigenous Art Museum (MAI).
 The current directors are Osvaldo Salerno (MdB), Lia Colombino (MAI), and Carlos Colombino (CAV) (ZKM).

 “The items were selected with the purpose of enhancing their expressive value and form quality over their ethnographic, historic and technical references, which are normally the only values to be considered by conventional museums and galleries” (ZKM).
-While much of the collection was gathered by anthropologists, indigenous people have also donated directly to the museum (ZKM) — a positive step towards community self-representation in the absence of tribal museums.
+While much of the collection was gathered by anthropologists, Indigenous people have also donated directly to the museum (ZKM) — a positive step towards community self-representation in the absence of tribal museums.

-Additional facets of the museum are the Visual Art Center (CAV) and the Center for Research and Documentation (CDI), devoted to “ the recovery and preservation of indigenous and peasant art in Paraguay” (Legrás 188).
+Additional facets of the museum are the Visual Art Center (CAV) and the Center for Research and Documentation (CDI), devoted to “ the recovery and preservation of Indigenous and peasant art in Paraguay” (Legrás 188).
 These centers’ mission is “the gathering and diffusion of expressions of the rural and native cultures, always with the purpose of emphasizing the pluricultural nature of the country” (ZKM).

-Besides producing exhibitions and publications, the museum hosts workshops, award prizes, and provides educational opportunities.
+Besides producing exhibitions and publications, the museum hosts workshops, awards prizes, and provides educational opportunities.
 Mellado says the museum receives little financial support from the Paraguayan government, so it is funded by artists and the international community (Mellado 314).
-A museum shop for rural craftwork was funded by the Government of Canada from 1993 to 1996 (ZKM).
+A museum shop for rural popular arts was funded by the Government of Canada from 1993 to 1996 (ZKM).
 Despite the international assistance, “models evolved by First World institutions are not necessarily replicated in places like Paraguay” (Mellado 314).
 Instead he is “conceiving of the museum as a house of contemporary myth” (314), one of many potential museums that could “serve as points of resistance as well as of collective memory and the recreation of national narratives” (32).